 My daughter graduated from PCN.
 She took advantage of advanced classes the orchestra program Key Club and HOSA.
 She participated in LDI the leadership retreat.
 This school offers so many classes clubs and opportunities for kids to grow that other schools can only wish to offer.
 The kids raise money to feed the hungry and provide Christmas gifts to those in need do cancer research and grant wishes of terminally ill kids.The support of the administration teachers and counselors has been great.
 They even have a college and career office.
 The administration does have to deal with students who make bad choices but I've seen them do it with great care.
 My daughter didn't make the bad choices that 1-3% do but if she had I wouldn't blame those choices on the school.
 I suppose it's easier to blame a school who tries to help all kids than to look into what is happening within the home of the kids making the choices.
 This is a great school that still meets the needs of students and families.
 Bravo North!!!

 Putnam City North High School is a public high school in Oklahoma City.
 The principal of Putnam City North High School is Brian Chastain.
-1,936 children attend Putnam City North High School and identify mostly as Asian/Pacific Islander, Asian, and Hispanic.
-46% of the 1,936 students here are paying reduced lunch prices.
+1,936 students attend Putnam City North High School and identify primarily as Asian/Pacific Islander, Asian, and Hispanic.
+46% of the 1,936 students here have subsidized lunches.
 The student to teacher ratio at Putnam City North High School is 17:1.
 Harvest Hills Christian School is one of the nearest high schools.